 Likewise, in 1 Corinthians, the Apostle Paul writes that many, many things in our world are going to pass away, but three things remain: faith, hope, and love.
 Then he adds that the greatest is love.

 We’re all for love, right?
 No one is against the idea.
 But once we get our wings all puffed up and ready to fly into this thing called love, we run into barriers.
-We feel like a bird that swiftly flies from its perch toward the outdoors, but hits a closed glass window instead.
+We’re like a bird that swiftly flies from its perch toward the outdoors, but hits a glass window instead.

 Because love is so difficult in our world, as Christians, we really must see love as a fruit of the Spirit that grows in our lives—yes, supernaturally—as we are grafted into the vine that is Jesus Christ.

-Setting Out to Love will Expose your Heart
+Setting Out to Love Will Expose Your Own Heart

-If in our loving, we are like birds who set out to fly and strike a barrier mid-flight, that barrier often is our own inability—our need.
-Our need frequently is tied into our own sin patterns that we must repent from impatience, prejudice, selfishness, even scorn.
+If in our loving, we are like birds who set out to fly and strike a barrier mid-flight, that barrier often is our own inability—our own need.

-I’ll never forget a time decades ago when I spoke with a church planter who was struggling to love the people in his new congregation.
+I’ll never forget decades ago when I spoke with a church planter who was struggling to love the people in his new congregation.